 The Program begins with a complimentary bus tour of Berlin at 3 p.m. on Sunday, July 31.
 The tour will provide an opportunity to meet other students and get an overview of the city.
 It begins and ends at the Humboldt Law Faculty.
 The Program's opening reception will be at the Law School immediately following the tour at approximately 6 p.m.
 There will be ample food, beverages, New Orleans music, and the opportunity to become acquainted with other participants and the faculty.

-There will be scheduled tours of the Chancellery, the Reichstag, the Holocaust Memorial and other interesting sites during the program.
+There will be scheduled tours of the Chancellery, the Reichstag, the Holocaust Memorial and other interesting sites during the Program.
 Museum Night is scheduled on the first Thursday evening when Berlin museums are open to the public without admission charges.
-Also, two prominent German law firms host lovely receptions for our students and faculty.
+Also, two prominent German law firms host lovely receptions for students and faculty.

 A calendar of activities will be given to the students upon arrival in Berlin.